Phone Screen Interviews: The Essential Step in Your Recruitment Process

 How to Arrange a Telephone Interview

-1. First send the applicant a text message.
-This will help them get familiar with who you are and why you’re contacting them.
+First, send the applicant a text message.
+This will help them get familiar with who you are and why you’re contacting them

-2. Call the applicant.
+Next, phone the applicant.
 Ask them if they’re free to talk.
-If they’re busy or you can’t get through, send a text and an email.
+If you can’t get through, leave a voicemail.

-3. Call a few days later.
-Try to speak to them again, but don’t start going round in circles.
-If you can’t reach them after a few attempts, then it may be time to cross them off your shortlist.
+Follow up a few days later.
+Contact them one final time by text, calling and email, but if you can’t reach them after a few attempts it may be time to cross them off your shortlist.

 • It’s a good idea to ask a fixed set of questions to each candidate.
-This allows you to compare candidates with the competencies defined in the Great Performance Profile.
+This allows you to compare candidates with the Key Competencies defined in the Great Performance Profile.

-• Calls should be between 5 and 15 minutes long.
-It’s a good idea for them to be carried out by someone who’ll also be involved in the later Structured Interviews (see guides: How to Carry OutTelephone Interviews & Interview Questions for Employers) because they’ll be able to spot any inconsistencies in candidates’ answers.
+• They should be carried out by someone who’ll also be involved in the later Structured Interviews because they’ll be able to spot any inconsistencies in candidates’ answers.

-Here is a good structure for a Telephone Interview (you can find a full Telephone Interview Script at the Guides & Checklists section of our website):
+Here is a good structure for a Telephone Interview with a few example questions.
+You can find a full Script for Telephone Interviews in the Guides & Checklists section of our website starget.co.uk

 Opening remarks